- Top Five Chemicals to Avoid

 2. Methylparaben, or anything ending in “paraben.”
 These preservatives act like estrogen in the body, throwing off hormonal balance.
 Parabens have been shown to accumulate in cancerous breast tumors.
 For more, read this article.

-For more about chemicals in cosmetic items, visit our Chemical of the Day Blog.
+For more updated information about chemicals to avoid, visit our Chemical of the Day blog.